 The High Achieving Schools Survey (HASS) was designed to obtain evidence-based recommendations to improve students’ well-being, by targeting influential, modifiable aspects of their school, family, and peer life.

-Data collected through HASS enables Dr. Luthar to provide schools with suggestions that are specific to their community needs to facilitate change.
+Data collected through HASS enables Dr. Suniya Luthar and her team to provide schools with suggestions that are specific to their community needs, in order to facilitate beneficial changes.

 Benefits of HASS